sindresorhus/eslint-plugin-unicorn/docs/rules/relative-url-style.md

-# Enforce consistent relative url style
+# Enforce consistent relative URL style

 ✅ *This rule is part of the [recommended](https://github.com/sindresorhus/eslint-plugin-unicorn#recommended-config) config.*